 Producing corner-point style grids is then straightforward.
-An XML file Massager.xml is created with suitable entries for the required properties, smoothing variograms, residuals' variograms, and hard well data etc. A typical runtime command is then model, in files with obvious names like MassagedEclPropertiesLayer^{} and suitable suffixes.
-See Appendices 1 and 2 for more details.
+An XML file Massager.xml is created with suitable entries for the required properties, smoothing variograms, residuals' variograms, and hard well data etc. A typical runtime command is then which would produce 10 realisations of the cornerpoint grid, plus the p50 model, in files with obvious the summary file of statistics is generated for use in the massaging step: names like MassagedEclPropertiesLayer and suitable suffixes.
+See Appendices A and B for more details.